Mitigating errors by quantum verification and post-selection: Running our error mitigation protocol on quantum hardware

-To demonstrate the mitigating effect of the technique on these time-dependent noise phenomena we ran it on the Aspen-9 Rigetti superconducting quantum processing unit (QPU).
-The one qubit native gates for this device are $RZ(\theta)$ and $RX(\pi/2)$, where the first is a local rotation by $\theta$ around the Z axis and the second a rotation by $\pi/2$ about the X axis.
-The two qubit native gates are $CZ$ and $XY$, that is a controlled-Z operation and a rotation operation between the $|01\rangle$ and $|10\rangle$ states.
-During the experiment we used a circuit with alternating layers of $RX(\pi)$ gates, which are implemented on the device as two $RX(\pi/2)$ gates, and CZ gates with a fixed number of qubits and different numbers of gate layers.
-An example of this circuit is shown in Figure 1, which depicts a 4-qubit, 9-layer circuit.
-The single qubit $RX(\pi)$ gates within each single qubit gate layer are compiled together with the single qubit quantum one-time pad gate operations (random single qubit Pauli gates which are added in order to implement randomized compiling \cite{wallman2016noise,ferracin2019accrediting}), and so the physical single qubit operations are randomized while the overall computation remains unchanged \cite{wallman2016noise}.
-This general circuit structure of alternating layers of single qubit rotation and two qubit gates is widely used in NISQ appropriate algorithms in for example both quantum machine learning and quantum chemistry simulation \cite{wei2020full,biamonte2017quantum}.
-Circuits with this overall structure can be computationally universal depending on the choice of the single qubit rotation gates.
+To demonstrate the mitigating effect of our technique against time-dependent errors (here corresponding to difference in noise levels between two subsets of qubits of a quantum device), we first ran a generic experiment on the Aspen-9 QPU.
+During the experiment we used circuits with alternating layers of $RX(\pi)$ gates (which are implemented on the device as two $RX(\pi/2)$ gates) and $CZ$ gates.
+These circuits act on four qubits.
+An example with nine layers of alternating $RX(\pi/2)$ and $CZ$ gate layers is shown in Figure \ref{fig1}.
+The single-qubit $RX(\pi)$ gates within each single-qubit gate layer are compiled together with the single-qubit quantum one-time pad gate operations (random single-qubit Pauli gates which are added in order to implement randomized compiling \cite{wallman2016noise,ferracin2019accrediting}), this randomizes these single-qubit operations while keeping the overall computation unchanged \cite{wallman2016noise}.
+This general circuit structure of alternating layers of single-qubit rotation and two-qubit gates is widely used in NISQ-appropriate algorithms in for example both quantum machine learning and quantum chemistry simulation \cite{wei2020full,biamonte2017quantum}.
+Circuits with this overall structure can be computationally universal depending on the choice of the single-qubit rotation gates.
 Our chosen example circuit is similar to the commonly used quantum machine learning (QML) \cite{biamonte2017quantum} anstatz circuit , where instead of fixing the angle of rotation one would have an array of rotation angles which would be iteratively updated during training to optimize the circuit with respect to a given task.